-If you choose to hire a car, you must be over 24 years old with an international driver’s licence and credit card – reserve one before you go to guarantee it.
+When travelling Israel, if you choose to hire a car for road trips, you must be over 24 years old with an international driver’s licence and credit card.
+Reserve your car rental before you go to guarantee it.
 There’s an extensive road network and signs are in English as well as Hebrew and Arabic.
 To hire a car you can always pre-book so you can collect your car when you arrive at the airport.

-Use Rome2Rio to plan your travel around Israel.
+Use Rome2Rio to plan your road trip and travel around Israel.

-One week itinerary – Fly into Tel Aviv (4 days), bus across to Jerusalem (3 days)
+7 Day Israel Itinerary – Fly into Tel Aviv (4 days), bus across to Jerusalem (3 days).

 Israel Travel Guide

 If you need a guide book for your travels we recommend both Lonely Planet, and Rough Guides.
-Covering where to go and when to go, things not to miss, itineraries, getting around, festivals and events, history, and maps, they are the most comprehensive guides on the market.
+Covering where to go and when to go, things not to miss, itineraries, traveling around Israel, festivals and events, history, and maps, they are the most comprehensive guides on the market.
 If you prefer other brands click here for all Israel guide books.

-If you are planning on travelling to Israel for the first time, the Lonely Planet Israel & the Palestinian Territories covers topics such as: highlights and itineraries, cultural insights including history, people and politics.
-They also include essential information, how to avoid the crowds and unsafe areas as well as insider tips so you can make the most of your time in Israel.
+If you are planning on travelling to Israel for the first time, the Lonely Planet Israel & the Palestinian Territories covers topics such as: highlights and itineraries, cultural insights including history, the best places in Israel to visit, as well as people and politics.
+They also include essential information, how to travel Israel, how to avoid the crowds and unsafe areas as well as insider tips so you can make the most of your time in Israel.
 They’re your travel Bible.